Michigan Elementary Provisional Certificate

 The University General Education Requirement is 37 hours.
 An additional three hours in General Education courses from the College of Arts and Sciences (nonprofessional courses only) are required for Michigan certification.
 The majority of the student’s University General Education Requirements will be met by options within the professional education program and the approved minors.
 (Two courses at the 3000-4000 level are required.)
 Successful completion of BIOS 1700, PHYS 1800, and GEOG 1900 will satisfy General Education Area VI for students who complete the Elementary Education program.

 Minors/Majors Approved for Elementary Education

-Students who would like to become elementary teachers or early childhood teachers are required to complete:
+Students who would like to become elementary teachers are required to complete:

-Requirements and approval for these required minors are available in the Office of Admissions and Advising.
-All students must have minor slips signed by an approved elementary education advisor.
+Requirements and approval for the required minors and majors are available in the CoEHD Office of Admissions and Advising.
+All students must have major or minor slips signed by an approved elementary education advisor.